shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 </template>
 ```

 And finally, edit `Item.vue`.
-The layout of this component will change a lot.
+The layout of this component will change quite a bit, but the functionality is the same.

 ```vue
 <template>